d-tasevski/100daysOfCode/log.md

 **Today's Progress**: I found a little time to sort my notes on programming, and to upload them to Github, just in case.
 They are in such mess, I dont even knew I had so much stuff writen... going to sort them in small batches, whenever I can.

 **Link to work:** https://github.com/Puritanic/verbose-octo-sniffle

+### Day 28: July 2, 2017
+##### Notes

+**Today's Progress**: Started learning patterns and how to use them via Javascript Patters course on Pluralsight.
+Loks okay for now, but there are few thing where I disagree with instructor( under hevy influence of Kyle Simpson).